 “I aim to view my life as cinematic, as material to be manipulated, to see reality as both subjective and malleable.
 Hoping to capture and form reality into a work that is unsettling and encourages discussion of an audiences own ethics and intimacy”

 Samira Elagoz (1989, Helsinki) is a Finnish/Egyptian artist currently based in Amsterdam.
 She graduated in choreography from the Amsterdam University of the Arts in the spring of 2016.
-She has toured with both of her graduation works in various international film, visual art and performance contexts, such as IDFA, Impulstanz, CPH:DOX, Kaaitheater, The White Chapel Gallery, The EYE museum, Edinburgh Fringe and La Casa Encendida.
+She has toured with her works in various international film, visual art and performance contexts, such as IDFA, Impulstanz, CPH:DOX, Kaaitheater, The White Chapel Gallery, The EYE museum, Edinburgh Fringe and La Casa Encendida.